AcademySoftwareFoundation/MaterialX/CONTRIBUTING.md

 #### Naming Conventions

-Member variables should use an underscore prefix, such as `_name` or `_parent`.
+Class names should use PascalCase, as in `NodeGraph` or `ShaderGenerator`.
+Method names should use camelCase starting with a lowercase letter, for example `getNode` or `setName`.
+Protected and private member variables should use an underscore prefix, such as `_name` or `_parent`.
 Constants should be written in UPPER_CASE with underscores separating words, as in `EMPTY_STRING` or `CATEGORY`.
-Method names should use camelCase starting with a lowercase letter, for example `getNode` or `setName`.
-Class names should use PascalCase, such as `NodeGraph` or `ShaderGenerator`.
 Type aliases should append appropriate suffixes to indicate their purpose, using `Ptr` for pointers, `Vec` for vectors, `Map` for maps, and `Set` for sets.

 #### Static Constants and Class Organization